ggmele1/react-portfolio-website/README.md

-- NOTE - Currently working on a repository that can be cloned and can be used as a template.
+- NOTE - Currently working on a repository that can be cloned and used as a template.

 # Getting Started with Create React App